SAFER SKIES Act FAQ

 Is there federal funding available?

 Yes.
-Congress has allocated $875 million in federal grants for C-UAS programs.
-Major programs include the FEMA C-UAS Grant ($250M), the FIFA World Cup Security Grant ($625M), the State Homeland Security Program (SHSP), and Building Resilient Infrastructure and Communities (BRIC).
-Compliance management software like VectAero qualifies as an eligible expense under CFDA 97.067 (Homeland Security Grant Program).
+Major programs include the FEMA C-UAS Grant (CFDA 97.067), the FIFA World Cup Security Grant (DHS/Secret Service), the State Homeland Security Program (SHSP), and $250M in FY2027 C-UAS grants opening to all 56 states and territories.
+Compliance management software like VectAero qualifies as an eligible expense under these programs.

 How long does this authority last?